 Bonus Fact – The weather in Cuba is much more varied than most people think.
 Check the weather before coming to see if it’s a good time to come.

-Do you know of any other interesting Cuba facts that the world should know of?
+Do you know of any other interesting facts about Cuba that the world should know of?
 Comment below!

 Enjoyed this post?
 Pin it!

 18 thoughts on “18 Fun Facts About Cuba For Kids And Travelers”

 When i hear Cuba, i remember Dirty Dancing 2: Havana Nights 😀 My cousin went there 2 yrs ago and did skydiving.
 She also mentioned how Cubans are generally nice and not boring 😀

 Skydiving!
 That sounds awesome.
 I didn’t do anything that exciting.
 The people is what makes Cuba so fun.

 I’m sorry to bust your bubble but things are not that amazing or wonderful.
 Believe me I was born and raised there!!
 No crime??
 Are you kidding me?? they just don’t report it but believe me THERE is a lot of crime!!!
 Yes it’s true that healthcare is free, but have you been to a hospital there?
 People have the worse care ever and lack of medications and equipment for treatment is the norm.
 I could go on forever.
 Don’t get me wrong I love my country, at least its people, most are very family oriented and despite all the poverty and hardship they try to lead a happy life and you will see people dancing and playing music anywhere.
 I just ask all of you to get your facts straight before you speak.
 Thanks